 I've been obsessed with Huevos Rancheros over the past few years.
 It all started with a trip up to Oregon and staying at a B & B that was being run by two culinary students that made, at the time, the best I had ever eaten.

 Since then, whenever they are on the menu, I have to try them.
-I've had some pretty good ones, and some pretty meh ones, so I've been working in the kitchen to perfect my perfect Huevos Rancheros.
+I've had some pretty good ones, and some pretty meh ones, so I've been working in the kitchen to perfect my recipe for Lindy's Ultimate Huevos Rancheros.

 Inspired by some of my favorite chili breakfast recipes, Chili Relleno Frittata, Chili Relleno Casserole, and Catastrophe I took what I liked about each one and then added my own touches to the Huevos Rancheros, putting a little crunch in the tortilla, sautéed poblano peppers, and smokey black beans.